westlake-repl/PixelRec/README.md

 For more detailed statistics of interactions, see  `dataset/statistics`.

 **We currently provide a sampled version including 50,000 users.
-The complete dataset will be made publicly available after the paper is accepted.
+The complete dataset will be made publicly available later.
 The sampled dataset can be obtained through:**

 - zenodo : https://sandbox.zenodo.org/record/1241482